Q: When does the club operate?

 Q: What is not included in membership?

 A: On regular club days at Hidden Valley, skiers are expected to have their own ski equipment, lift pass, and lunch.
 Big mountain trips are optional, however if families chose to go they are responsible for transportation, lodging, food, and lift passes at other hills.
-When the club goes on big mountain trips (usually 2-4 times per season), club does not run at Hidden Valley.
+When the club goes on big mountain trips (1-2 times per season), club does not run at Hidden Valley.

 Q: How is my child's skiing evaluated, and how will I know if they are progressing?